 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Germany requires Ukrainian refugees to work
+Germany is asking Ukrainian refugees to work.

-Người Đưa TinNgười Đưa Tin19/06/2024
+Người Đưa TinNgười Đưa Tin18/06/2024

-The urgency is driven not just by financial reasons.
-The cost of welcoming the newcomers is certainly huge – some €5.5-6 billion ($5.4-6.1 billion) has been earmarked for Ukrainians this year.
+The urgency is driven not only by financial reasons.
+The cost of welcoming newcomers is certainly enormous – around 5.5-6 billion euros (5.4-6.1 billion USD) has been set aside for Ukrainians this year.

-World - Germany requires Ukrainian refugees to work
+World - Germany demands Ukrainian refugees work

-A job fair for Ukrainian refugees, in Berlin, 2022.
+A job fair for Ukrainian refugees in Berlin, 2022.
 Photo: DW

 But language is just one of many obstacles for job seekers in Ukraine.